'It's just freedom': Homegrown Sherwood Park festival stokes female empowerment | CBC News

 More than 100 women, some nude, circle a bonfire in Sherwood Park, Alta.
 A full moon breaks through the clouds as they raise their hands toward the night sky and dance.

-The pictures taken during last year's Alchemy of Wombyn Festival invoke ancient pagan scenes, come to life less than 20 kilometres from the southeastern edge of Edmonton's suburban sprawl.
+The pictures taken during last year's Alchemy of Womyn Festival invoke ancient pagan scenes, come to life less than 20 kilometres from the southeastern edge of Edmonton's suburban sprawl.

 Nathalie Jackson says she knows some people frown upon the annual festival for women she launched in 2017 on her family's private acreage.